DPT Student Life

 Both UCSF and SFSU are committed to providing equal access to all of their programs, services, and activities for learners with all types of permanent and temporary disabilities, including physical, psychological, learning, and sensory disabilities, AD/HD, and chronic health conditions.
 We encourage applicants and current learners with disabilities to engage in a conversation early with UCSF Student Disability Services (SDS) to discuss what accommodations are possible.
 UCSF’s Student Disability Services (SDS) and SFSU’s Disability Programs and Resource Center (DPRC) facilitate equal access by coordinating reasonable accommodations and support services.

-Reasonable accommodations are adjustments to policies, practices, and procedures that “level the playing field” for individuals with disabilities while preserving the integrity of academic standards and programmatic requirements.
+Reasonable accommodations are modifications or adjustments to a job, the work/learning environment, or in the way things are customarily done, that enables a qualified person with a disability to have equal employment and education opportunities.
 Examples include adjustments to exam administration, services such as note-takers or sign language interpreters, assistive technologies, and coordination of accessible housing.

-If you have a disability, please contact UCSF Student Disability Services (SDS) to engage in a confidential, interactive process for determining accommodations for the classroom and/or clinical setting.
+If you have a disability, please contact UCSF SDS to engage in a confidential, interactive process for determining accommodations for the classroom and/or clinical setting.
 The full registration process and necessary forms are outlined on the SDS website or you can contact SDS directly at 415-502-6595 or via email at [email protected].

 If you are eligible for accommodations, the UCSF SDS Director will issue you a letter which you will need to give to your course director(s) at the start of each term in which you are requesting accommodations.
 SDS will provide a copy of your letter to the program co-directors and student affairs officer.
 Please also be sure to submit your letter to SFSU’s DPRC to access the recommended accommodations at SFSU.
 Note that accommodations recommended by UCSF’s SDS will be honored and coordinated by the SFSU DPRC.
 Accommodations are not provided retroactively.